Skip to content

 • Zero-knowledge — server never sees your plaintext data

 After a page refresh, the cipherJwk is lost (it lives only in memory for security).
-The user must re-authenticate with their passkey to derive the key again.
+The user must re-authenticate with their passkey to derive the keys again.

 // Detect if we need to re-auth